Why This Matters

 The Temptation of St. Anthony by Salvador Dalí

-- Traditional subject, Surrealist treatment—the saint confronts temptation visualized as elongated elephants carrying symbols of worldly desire
+- Traditional subject, Surrealist treatment: The saint confronts temptation visualized as elongated elephants on impossibly thin legs carrying symbols of worldly desire (a nude woman, an obelisk, architectural structures).

-- Vertical composition—the towering, spindly-legged creatures create a sense of precarious threat looming over the vulnerable human figure
+- Vertical composition: The towering, spindly-legged creatures create a sense of precarious threat looming over the vulnerable, grounded human figure.

-- Religious psychology—transforms a Christian narrative into an exploration of internal psychological warfare
+- Religious psychology: Transforms a Christian narrative into an exploration of internal psychological warfare between discipline and desire.

 The Burning Giraffe by Salvador Dalí

-- Civil War context—created in 1937, the flaming giraffe symbolizes destruction and premonition of the Spanish Civil War's violence
+- Civil War context: Created in 1937, the flaming giraffe in the background symbolizes destruction and premonition of the Spanish Civil War's violence.
+Dalí called the burning giraffe a "masculine cosmic apocalyptic monster."

-- Chest drawers—female figures with drawers in their bodies reference Freud's idea of hidden psychological compartments
+- Chest drawers: Female figures with drawers protruding from their bodies reference Freud's idea of hidden psychological compartments, secret inner spaces that can be opened and examined.

-- Conscious vs. unconscious—the flames represent the eruption of repressed content into awareness
+- Conscious vs. unconscious: The flames represent the eruption of repressed content into awareness, while the crutches propping up the figures suggest the fragile supports we use to maintain composure.

 The Hallucinogenic Toreador by Salvador Dalí

-- Late-period complexity—this monumental work (completed 1970) synthesizes decades of Dalí's symbolic vocabulary
+- Late-period complexity: This monumental work (nearly 4 meters tall, completed 1970) synthesizes decades of Dalí's symbolic vocabulary into a single composition.

-Compare: The Temptation of St. Anthony vs. The Burning Giraffe—both use elongated animal forms, but the former engages religious narrative while the latter responds to contemporary political crisis.
-Use this pairing to discuss how Surrealism addressed both timeless and immediate concerns.
+Compare: The Temptation of St. Anthony vs. The Burning Giraffe: both use elongated animal forms, but the former engages religious narrative while the latter responds to contemporary political crisis.
+This pairing works well for discussing how Surrealism addressed both timeless and immediate concerns.

 Surrealist Symbolism and Recurring Motifs

 Certain images appear repeatedly across Surrealist works, forming a shared symbolic vocabulary.
-Understanding these motifs helps you decode unfamiliar works on the exam.
+Understanding these motifs helps you decode unfamiliar works on an exam.

 The Elephants by Salvador Dalí

-- Impossibly thin legs—the spindly supports beneath massive bodies symbolize the fragility underlying apparent strength
+- Impossibly thin legs: The spindly supports beneath massive bodies symbolize the fragility underlying apparent strength.
+What looks powerful and stable is actually on the verge of collapse.

-- Obelisks and burdens—the elephants carry objects representing desire, power, and knowledge—weighty concepts on precarious foundations
+- Obelisks and burdens: The elephants carry objects representing desire, power, and knowledge, weighty concepts resting on precarious foundations.

-- Recurring motif—these figures appear across multiple Dalí works, forming a consistent personal iconography
+- Recurring motif: These elongated elephant figures appear across multiple Dalí works (including The Temptation of St. Anthony), forming a consistent personal iconography.

 The Anthropomorphic Cabinet by Salvador Dalí

-- The uncanny—the familiar (human body, cabinet) becomes disturbing when combined, creating unheimlich discomfort
+- The uncanny: The familiar (human body, cabinet) becomes disturbing when combined, creating what Freud called unheimlich (the "unhomely" or uncanny) discomfort.

 The Accommodations of Desire by Salvador Dalí

-- Lion imagery—repeated lion heads (some realistic, some absent) represent desire and its frustrations
+- Lion imagery: Repeated lion heads (some realistic, some mere outlines, some absent entirely) represent desire and its frustrations.
+The lion appears and disappears, just as desire surges and recedes.

-- Pebble forms—smooth, organic shapes suggest beach stones from Dalí's coastal memories
+- Pebble forms: Smooth, organic shapes suggest beach stones from Dalí's coastal memories at Cadaqués.

-- Early Surrealist work—created in 1929, this piece shows Dalí developing his signature symbolic language
+- Early Surrealist work: Created in 1929, this piece shows Dalí developing his signature symbolic language during his first year of formal involvement with the Surrealist group.

-Compare: The Elephants vs. The Anthropomorphic Cabinet—both use physical distortion to visualize psychological concepts, but elephants represent external burdens while the cabinet represents internal compartmentalization.
+Compare: The Elephants vs. The Anthropomorphic Cabinet: both use physical distortion to visualize psychological concepts, but the elephants represent external burdens while the cabinet represents internal compartmentalization.
 This distinction matters for questions about Surrealist body imagery.

 Quick Reference Table